OpenTermsArchive/contrib-versions/Skype/Privacy Policy.md

 To opt out of Google Analytics cookies, please visit: http://tools.google.com/dlpage/gaoptout

+**4.5.4 Browser Controls for “Do Not Track” and Tracking Protection.**

+Some newer browsers have incorporated “Do Not Track” features.
+Most of these features, when turned on, send a signal or preference to the web sites you visit indicating that you do not wish to be tracked.
+Those sites (or the third party content on those sites) may continue to engage in activities you might view as tracking even though you have expressed this preference, depending on the sites’ privacy practices.
+Because there is not yet a common understanding of how to interpret the DNT signal, Microsoft does not currently respond to the browser DNT signals on its own websites or online services, or on third-party websites or online services where Microsoft provides advertisements, content or is otherwise able to collect information.
+We continue to work with the online industry to define a common understanding of how to treat DNT signals.
+In the meantime, users may continue to opt-out of targeted ads from Microsoft as set forth below.

+Internet Explorer (versions 9 and up) have a feature called Tracking Protection that helps prevent the web sites you go to from automatically sending details about your visit to third-party content providers.
+When you add a Tracking Protection List, Internet Explorer will block third-party content, including cookies, from any site that is listed as a site to be blocked.
+By limiting calls to these sites, Internet Explorer will limit the information these third-party sites can collect about you.
+For more information about Tracking Protection Lists and Do Not Track, please see the Internet Explorer Privacy Statement or Internet Explorer Help.

 **5\.
 YOUR ADVERTISING CHOICES** **5.1 Third Party Advertisements**

 Skype websites and some Skype software clients enable third-party advertisements provided by Microsoft Advertising.
 In order to provide ads of greater interest to you, these ads may be targeted based on non-personally identifiable Skype profile information (including profile information from linked Microsoft accounts), such as age, gender, country of residence, and language preference, as well as other information Microsoft Advertising collects outside the Skype software client.
 For instance, Microsoft Advertising may utilize the same browser cookies set by Microsoft websites to enhance targeting within the Skype software client.